-On an annual basis, students enrolled in UPSA 3000, a required course for all BASRM students, will complete course assignments designed to evaluate the student's knowledge and understanding of the foundational concepts, theories, strategies, challenges and applications of leadership principles.
-Eighty (80%) of enrolled students will be able to demonstrate their understanding of management concepts, theories, strategies, challenges and applications by scoring 70% or higher aggregate test score average for course exams using test questions from a national test bank.
+On an annual basis, students enrolled in UPSA 3600, a required course for all BASRM students, will complete course assignments designed to evaluate the student's knowledge and understanding of the foundational concepts, theories, strategies, challenges and applications of leadership principles in organizations.
+Eighty (80%) of enrolled students will be able to demonstrate their understanding of management concepts, theories, strategies, challenges, and applications by scoring 80% or higher aggregate test score average for course exams using test questions from a national test bank.
+The ambitious elevation of the threshold from the previous year proved too high.

-Findings: Target Not Met
+Findings: Target not met